-Specialist AOD workers are those whose core role is assisting people with AOD problems.
-This includes AOD workers, nurses, peer workers, addiction medicine specialists and specialist psychologists and psychiatrists.
+Specialist AOD workers are those whose core role is preventing and reducing AOD-related harm.
+This includes AOD workers, preventionists, nurses, peer workers, addiction medicine specialists and specialist psychologists and psychiatrists.
 Specialist workers may be employed in AOD specialist organisations or in AOD programs within non-AOD specialist organisations.
-They provide intensive treatment for clients with AOD-related issues (Roche & Pidd, 2010).
+They may provide brief or intensive treatment for clients with AOD-related issues (Roche & Pidd, 2010).
 These workers may have specialised degrees or little or no formal training (Libretto, Weil, Nemes, Copeland Linder, & Johansson, 2004).
 The knowledge and skills required by these workers covers many diverse areas, including an understanding of relevant social, legal and medical issues (Berends et al., 2010).
 They are also employed in a diverse range of organisations, and can be found in the government, not-for-profit (non-government) and private sectors.
 Furthermore, the proportion of government and non-government specialist treatment agencies (and workers within such agencies) varies widely between jurisdictions.
 The systems and structures within which the workforce operates also differ across sectors, jurisdictions, and individual agencies (Roche & Pidd, 2010).

-Generalist workers are employed in the mainstream workforce and have non-AOD-related core roles, but nonetheless come into contact with individuals who have AOD issues.
+Generalist workers are employed in the mainstream workforce and have non-AOD-related core roles, but nonetheless play a key role in preventing and reducing AOD harm.
 Examples include police officers, teachers, social workers, nurses, child protection workers, culturally and linguistically diverse workers, counsellors and GPs.
 Generalist workers can play an important role in implementing AOD prevention and intervention strategies.